 SEC Whistleblower Rules to Maximize an Award

-The SEC Whistleblower Program has awarded more than $350 million to whistleblowers since 2011.
-Under the rules of the program, the SEC is required to pay awards to eligible whistleblowers who voluntarily provide the Commission with original information about violations of the federal securities laws that lead to successful enforcement actions that result in monetary sanctions of more than $1 million.
+The SEC Whistleblower Program has awarded more than $500 million to whistleblowers since 2012.
+Under the rules of the program, the SEC is required to pay awards to eligible whistleblowers who voluntarily provide the SEC with original information about violations of the federal securities laws that lead to successful enforcement actions that result in monetary sanctions of more than $1 million.
 Importantly, the SEC whistleblower rules allow individuals to submit information anonymously if represented by an attorney.

 In exchange for specific and credible tips, the SEC is required to pay monetary awards of 10% to 30% of the total monetary sanctions collected.
-The largest award to date is $83 million, which was issued to three whistleblowers who disclosed information that led to a $415 million enforcement action (thus, the whistleblowers’ award was 20% of the total monetary sanctions).
+The largest SEC whistleblower awards to date are $50 million, $50 million, $39 million and $37 million.

 Prior to submitting a tip, whistleblowers should understand the SEC Whistleblower Program’s rules that govern the percentage of a potential whistleblower award.
 The SEC’s rules include both positive and negative factors that the Commission considers when determining the appropriate award percentage ranging from 10% to 30% of the monetary sanctions recovered in an enforcement action.
 Leveraging these rules effectively can potentially increase an award by millions of dollars.